Gregory Pakourianos: Background

 The ossuary of the Bachkovo Monastery which houses the remains of Gregory Pakourianos.

 Gregory's origins are a matter for scholarly dispute.
 He is believed to have hailed from the region of Tao or Tayk, which had been ruled by Georgian Bagratids of kouropalatate of Iberia, later annexed by the Byzantines to the theme of Iberia in 1001.
 According to Anna Comnena Gregory was "descended from a noble Armenian family."
 According to N. Aleksidze, the only source that indicates his Armenian origin is Anna Comnena who was only three years old when Gregory died.
 The 12-century Armenian chronicler Matthew of Edessa, wrote that he was of vrats, or "Georgian," origin, though here he was likely referring to Pakourianos' being part of the Georgian Orthodox Church rather than necessarily being an ethnic Georgian.
-Gregory himself proclaimed that he belonged to "the glorious people of the Iberians" and insisted his monks to know the Georgian language.
+Gregory himself proclaimed that he belonged to "the glorious people of the Iberians" and claimed to belong to a "brilliant Georgian family".
+He also insisted that his monks know the Georgian language.
 Under Byzantine suzerainty, the population of Upper Tao identified itself as 'Georgian'.
 The élite of Tao (Basil Bagratisdze, P'eris Jojikisdze, Abas and Grigol Bakurianisdze) regarded Georgia as 'our country' and strove for its spiritual, cultural and political prosperity.
 Thus, he, like other representatives of the elite from the Tao region, considered Georgia his homeland and strove for its spiritual, cultural and political prosperity.

 Taking into account all the evidence available on Pakourianos, the scholar Nina G. Garsoïan proposed that "the most likely explanation is that [the Pakourian family] belonged to the mixed Armeno-Iberian Chalcedonian aristocracy, which dwelt in the border district of Tayk/Tao."

 Anna Comnena described Pakourianos as having a tiny frame but being a mighty warrior.